Team-OctOS/hudson/README.markdown

 You must be a member of the Team Gummy.

 # Using the Build Server
-    Click the job for your device.
+    Click the job "android".
-    Check the parameters.
+    Set the parameters for your device.
     Build it.

 #  Adding Nodes to the Build Server